natdeanlewis/terminal-chess/src/README.md

   - use a hashmap to make looking up piece (&squares?) more efficient?
   - add a check bonus to move ordering?
   - force king to corner in endgame
+  - balance evaluation of checks/moving king to corner etc vs value of actual pieces - don't sacrifice pieces for temporary gain if doesn't lead to checkmate
 - examples:
   - coords: e4
   - bit: 0000...0000000100000000000 (2^12)